This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Anacondas

-Anacondas, one of the largest viviparous snake species, are apex predators lurking in South America’s rainforests and wetlands.
+Anacondas, one of the largest viviparous snake species, are dominant predators lurking in South America’s rainforests and wetlands.
+You’ll find them coiled in shallow waters, using their muscular bodies to ambush prey.
+These impressive constrictors are masters of their environment, combining anaconda size with striking agility.

-- Anaconda Diet: Capybaras, caimans, or sometimes unlucky deer
+- Anaconda diet: Capybaras, caimans, fish, occasionally deer

 White-lipped Snakes